2026-ASU-WiCS-Opportunity-Hack/28-shawarmaalgo/README.md

 When the `users` table is empty, the backend uses `SUPER_ADMIN_EMAIL` and `SUPER_ADMIN_PASSWORD` to bootstrap the first super admin.

 ## Documentation and API Links
+- Open the live app at [https://frontend-production-7610b.up.railway.app/](https://frontend-production-7610b.up.railway.app/)
+- Browse the deployed API docs at [https://backend-production-3478.up.railway.app/swagger-ui](https://backend-production-3478.up.railway.app/swagger-ui)
 - Start with the [Frontend Documentation](./frontend/README.md) for routes, rendering, and API usage
 - Use the [Backend Documentation](./backend/README.md) for environment setup, roles, and endpoint ownership
-- Use the [Frontend-to-Backend Handoff](./frontend/docs/BACKEND_HANDOFF.md) for the current integration contract
 - Review the [OpenAPI Spec](./backend/api/openapi.yaml) or open Swagger UI at [`/swagger-ui`](http://localhost:8080/swagger-ui) when the backend is running

 ## Checklist for the final submission